signalfx/signalfx-agent/README.md

 capabilities the agent requires.

 3) Run the agent by invoking the archive path `signalfx-agent/bin/signalfx-agent -config <path to config.yaml>`.
-The agent logs only to stdout/err so it is up to you to direct that to a log file or other log management system if you wish to persist logs.
+By default, the agent logs only to stdout/err.
+If you want to persist logs, you must direct the output to a log file or other log management system.
 See the [signalfx-agent command](./docs/signalfx-agent.1.man) doc for more information on supported command flags.